voxel51/fiftyone/CONTRIBUTING.md

 ### Write designs for significant changes

-For significant changes to FiftyOne, we recommend outlining a design for the feature or patch and discussing it with an FiftyOne committer before investing heavily in implementation.
+For significant changes to FiftyOne, we recommend outlining a design for the feature or patch and discussing it with a FiftyOne maintainer before investing heavily in implementation.
 During issue triage, we try to proactively identify issues that require design by labeling them with `needs design`.
 This is particularly important if your proposed implementation: